 In jazz, there was before Louis Armstrong and after Louis Armstrong.
 In Latin jazz, there was before “Tanga” and after “Tanga.”
 Bien polvo. 😂

 Machito was drafted into the U.S. Army in 1943 during World War II.
 While he was away, his sister Graciela Grillo led the band.

 Graciela opened the door for women in Latin music.
 We might not have had La Lupe or Celia Cruz without Graciela.

 There used to be music all the time in every little bar in El Barrio East Harlem and The South Bronx.
 Back in the day, the drum never stopped.

 But the Palladium Ballroom at Broadway and 53rd St was the first night club to open its doors to Latins.
 It was also the first where all races and social classes could get together.

+The Palladium was going out of business, so they decided to let in Latins.
 Latin nights became so popular that the Palladium went all Latin.
 It stirred the Mambo Craze which swept the United States in 1948 and was followed by the Cha-Cha-Cha Craze of 1955.

 Machito and his Afro-Cubans were one of the “Big Three” most popular Palladium orchestras, along with Tito Puente and Tito Rodriguez.